-- (1) incorporate this [subtitle] CHAPTER by reference; - (2) provide that the failure of any bidder, contractor, or subcontractor to comply with this [subtitle] CHAPTER is a material breach of contract; and - (3) require that, during its term, the contractor will: - (i) fulfill Program commitments submitted with the bids; - (ii) continue to make good faith efforts to utilize minority and women♦s business enterprises; and - (iii) maintain records reasonably necessary for monitoring compliance with this [subtitle] CHAPTER. - ♦ 28▲55.
-All contracts ♦ Payments to subcontractors. - (a) In general.
+- (1) incorporate this [subtitle] chapter by reference; - (2) provide that the failure of any bidder, contractor, or subcontractor to comply with this [subtitle] chapter is a material breach of contract; and - (3) require that, during its term, the contractor will: - (i) fulfill Program commitments submitted with the bids; - (ii) continue to make good faith efforts to utilize minority and women's business enterprises; and - (iii) maintain records reasonably necessary for monitoring compliance with this [subtitle] chapter.

+§ 28-55.
+All contracts - Payments to subcontractors.